udk-berlin/rundgang-cms-kirby/README.md

 © 2009 Bastian Allgeier
 [getkirby.com](https://getkirby.com) · [License agreement](https://getkirby.com/license)

+## Kirby Query Language (KQL)

+This project utilises the Kirby Query Language (KQL) plugin which works similar to GraphQL.

+For more information about KQL and how to use it, visit the official [KQL repository](https://github.com/getkirby/kql).

 ## Custom API Endpoints

 The following custom API endpoints are provided to extend the functionality of the Kirby CMS for the annual Rundgang frontend.
 These endpoints are located in the `site/plugins/api` folder.